 Contact Dig Safe® prior to any planned installations or digging.
-Dig Safe®, however, does not identify the sewer line locations.
+However, be aware that Vermont sewer companies are not required to identify the sewer line locations.
 When sewer line location and depth are unknown, open trenching techniques will be utilized for gas installation.
 If all utilities cannot be located, installation should be done using open trench methods of construction.

 Note: A sewer contractor can be contacted to attempt to locate sewer lines prior to construction.